Southern Maine rings in the holiday season

-From Kennebunkport’s annual Christmas Prelude all the way to Old Orchard Beach, communities are spreading holiday cheer for all ages.
+From Old Orchard Beach all the way to Kennebunkport, communities are spreading holiday cheer for all ages.

-Once labeled the second best Christmas Town in America by HGTV, Prelude is attended by thousands of people each year, and always spreads holiday cheer.

-The festivities really take off on Friday night, with the Christmas tree lighting in Dock Square taking place at 5:30 p.m.

 Biddeford